+Bogui graduated from Shorecrest High school in 2015.
 During his high school career, Bogui received seven Northwest High School Film Festival Awards.
 In 2015 his film, Goldfish, was an Official Selection of the National Film Festival for Talented Youth.
-Bogui will attend the University of Southern California’s film program starting in the fall of 2015.

 Shorecrest High School

-Bogui has enjoyed several years of school music, playing the tenor saxophone and performed in two High School drama productions in his senior year.
-He enjoys traveling, skateboarding and sleeping (when he can find the time).
+Bogui enjoyed several years of school music, playing the tenor saxophone and performing in two High School drama productions in his senior year.
+He enjoys traveling, skateboarding, and sleeping (when he can find the time)